Franciscan Monastery of the Holy Land in America

 Historic Franciscan monastery in Washington, D.C.

 The Franciscan Monastery of the Holy Land in America is a Franciscan complex (Note: "...The site is actually a friary, a home for friars, not a monastery, which suggests it is a home for monks.
 In the Catholic Church, monks are tied to the particular location to which they are assigned, whereas friars are free to move from location to location.
 The name 'monastery' is still used, both because of tradition and because it’s a landmark and it would be too difficult to change it to 'friary'.") at 14th and Quincy Streets in the Brookland neighborhood of Northeast Washington, D.C.
-Located on a hill called Mount Saint Sepulcher, and anchored by the Memorial Church of the Holy Sepulcher, it includes gardens, replicas of various shrines throughout Palestine, a replica of the catacombs in Rome, an archive, a library, as well as bones of Saint Benignus of Armagh, brought from the Roman catacombs and originally in the cathedral of Narni, Italy.
+Located on a hill called Mount Saint Sepulcher, and anchored by the Memorial Church of the Holy Sepulcher, it includes gardens, replicas of various shrines throughout the Holy Land, a replica of the catacombs in Rome, an archive, a library, as well as bones of Saint Benignus of Armagh, brought from the Roman catacombs and originally in the cathedral of Narni, Italy.